-Elevating the front or back of the feet during certain lower body movements can influence range of motion, body position and muscle activation.
-With squats, for instance, raising the heels on a 2×4 piece of wood, two weight plates, or a wedge (rocker) board can direct more stress to the quadriceps and help those with tight hip flexors and calves go deeper and stay more upright.
+Elevating the front or back of the feet during lower body exercises can significantly impact range of motion, body position, and muscle activation.
+Take squats, for example—raising the heels on a wedge, weight plates, or a 2×4 shifts more emphasis onto the quadriceps and helps those with tight hip flexors and calves squat deeper while maintaining an upright torso.

 Butt Punch Good Morning